msanvarov/personal-portfolio/README.md

 - Download dependencies via `npm i` or `yarn`.

+- Create a **.env file** via the `cp apps/personal-portfolio/.env.example .env` command and replace the example environment variables with valid ones.

 - Start the app in development mode via `npm run start` (the app will be exposed on http://localhost:4200; not to conflict with the default React, Angular, or Vue ports).

 > Remark: In the docker deployment, the UI is automatically started and served by the API.